 Search box: This is trickier than you might think.
 Some themes come with built-in search functions that are great.
 Some themes come with the default WordPress search function that is not so great, especially in the way in which it displays results.
 My advice: find an example of a search function you like; then hire a designer to do the same for your site.

 6. Social Media.
 As I mentioned above, blogging and social media are nearly inseparable.
-But before jumping into social media, take some time to think about your goals.
-If you only care about documenting your eating/cooking adventures for friends and family, then don’t feel pressure to start tweeting, pinning, etc. If one of your goals from the start, however, is to drive people to your blog, then social media will be an important tool.
-Create a Facebook page and set up accounts with Twitter, Pinterest, Instagram, Tumblr, Google Plus, and Snapchat (someone please explain Snapchat this to me?).
+Create a Facebook page and set up accounts with Twitter, Pinterest, Instagram.
 Even if you don’t use these various social channels that often, you never know which channels your readers may prefer for gathering and sharing information.

 7. Make friends.
 Reach out to bloggers you admire.
 Find bloggers whose cooking styles align with yours.
 Maybe you have taken an interest in vegan or gluten-free cooking.
 Maybe you like baking or gadgets.
 Maybe you’re interested in food policy or reviewing cookbooks or starting a podcast.
 For every interest, there is a community out there.
 Learn from bloggers who spread the “link love” and keep the content fun.